-Because 95 percent of the auto collision professionals I have worked with over the past 20 years are missing AT LEAST two out of the four critical, proven marketing systems that are necessary to achieve maximum business growth.
+Because 95 percent of the shop owners I have worked with over the years are missing AT LEAST two out of the four critical, proven marketing systems that are necessary to achieve maximum business growth.

-And the shop owners who are leveraging all four?
+And the shops who are leveraging all four?
 They're growing.